Walking the Flinders Ranges

 Our walks are led by experienced guide, Kym Tilbrook – author of three books on bushwalking in South Australia and general nice guy.

-Explore the splendour of the mighty Flinders – from the delightful tracks on Rawnsley Park Station to the towering sandstone ramparts of St Mary Peak and the stunning Blinman Pools.
+Explore the splendour of the mighty Flinders – from the delightful tracks on Rawnsley Park Station to the towering sandstone cliffs of Wilpena Pound.
+Our walks roam north to Blinman and Parachilna Gorge where we trek to the beautiful Blinman Pools.

-After the day’s walking return to your accommodation to relax, before dining each night in the Woolshed Restaurant.
+After the day’s walking return to your accommodation to relax, before dining each night in the award winning Woolshed Restaurant.